vKUR0/vKUR0/ReadMe.md

 ## 💡 About Me

-- 🎓 Engineering student in computer science
+- 🎓 Engineer student in computer science
 - 💻 Passionate developer
 - 🔍 Always looking for new knowledge and innovative projects
 - ✈️  Travel lover who wants to discover the world